Howard is an avid short story reader who likes to help others find and understand stories.

 "One of These Days" by Gabriel Garcia Marquez is a very short story, under 1,000 words.
 It portrays an interesting power dynamic between the two main characters.

-This article starts with a summary and then looks at themes, and two questions to consider.
+This article starts with a summary and then looks at themes, followed by three questions to consider.

 Aurelio Escovar, an unlicensed dentist, opens his office at 6AM.
 He arranges his tools and starts polishing a set of false teeth.
 He works steadily and absentmindedly.

 After two hours, he stops to look out the window.
 His eleven-year-old son tells him the Mayor is there and wants a tooth pulled.
 Aurelio doesn't want to help and continues his work.
 The Mayor threatens to shoot Aurelio and walks in uninvited.